 There has been an increase in phosphorus in the lakebed sediments over the years and they release phosphorus when oxygen levels decrease at the lake bottom.
 The water column of Cedar Lake periodically mixes during high summer winds and cool conditions, bringing phosphorus-rich water to the surface for algal uptake and growth.
 In addition to this internal loading of phosphorus, phosphorus input to the lake comes from the watershed and direct rainfall, along with minor inputs from groundwater.

 Samples from the bottom of the lake confirmed that phosphorus was very high in the sediments and available to be released into the overlying water column.
-HAB Aquatic Solutions will be conducting an alum application over a sixteen-day period in June.
+HAB Aquatic Solutions conducted the first of five planned alum applications in June of 2017 and we are happy to be back for round two!
+We will apply the second dose of 316,000 gallons of alum over a fourteen-day period in June of 2019.
 The application produces a “floc” that settles to the bottom of the lake.
 The floc has sites where phosphorus in the sediments become chemically bound as it leaches from the bottom.
 The floc effectively intercepts and binds the phosphorus, which makes it unavailable for the algae to use for growth.
 The goals of the project are to dramatically reduce the internal loading of phosphorus from the sediments, lower the amount of phosphorus available to algae in the water, reduce the amount of algae and potential toxins and improve the recreational opportunities for lake users.